 Our expected material cash requirements consist of contractually obligated expenditures.
-We have agreements in place with data and service providers that require us to make certain minimum guaranteed purchase commitments through fiscal year 2028, which totaled \$131.1 million as of January 31, 2024, of which \$69.5 million is due within twelve months.
+We have agreements in place with data and service providers that require us to make certain minimum guaranteed purchase commitments through fiscal year 2030, which totaled \$324.8 million as of January 31, 2025, of which \$107.1 million is due within twelve months from January 31, 2025.
 In the normal course of business we may renew existing contracts throughout the year.
 In addition, we lease certain office facilities under operating lease arrangements that expire on various dates through fiscal year 2035.
-In August 2023, we signed a 10-year lease for a new corporate headquarters in New York, NY, which commenced on April 29, 2024, with payments beginning in December 2024.
 Refer to Note 7, Leases, included in Part I, Item 1 of this Form 10-Q for a discussion of our leases.
-There were no other significant changes in our material cash requirements as compared to the material cash requirements from known contractual and other obligations described in the 2024 10-K.